 Amazon Business provides the necessary support that B2B buyers look for.
 It includes multi-user support, business account payment options, account management, etc. Amazon Business also supports sellers with fulfillment options such as managing returns, customer service, shipping and warehousing items, managing complaints, etc. Amazon also offers support for technical issues during setup.
 While any B2B e-commerce vendor would offer the same, Amazon offers some great content, and the large seller community would be able to address the issues that other sellers have.

-The best part about selling on Amazon is Amazon is a trusted brand for buyers, be it B2B or B2C.
+The best part about selling on Amazon is that Amazon is a trusted brand for buyers, be it B2B or B2C.
 In particular, Business buyers are always cautious about working with new vendors due to the large orders and the amount of uncertainty involved.
 However, with Amazon’s brand, customers are willing to purchase through the platform.
 So you’d benefit from Amazon’s brand name.

 For most cases, increasing B2B sales is similar to increasing B2C sales.
 But you have to keep in mind a few things while dealing with Business buyers.